-35 See Basel Committee (2012e), especially Core Principles 1 and 11.
+See Basel Committee on Banking Supervision (September 2012), especially Core Principles 1 and 11.

-128. In some circumstances there may be still a limited role for discretion in the decision to trigger early intervention, even in a world of early intervention.
-This discretion must be used only after a conscious decision about the probabilities of recovery, endorsed at senior levels, and reached after an explicit analysis of the risks (particularly to critical economic functions) if the bank does not recover.
-One effective combination would include rules for pre-agreed acceptable supervisory actions - which protect the supervisor from undue interference in the decision process - plus room for flexibility in particular circumstances.
-In any case, supervisors must, at a minimum, set up a structured internal governance process aimed at ensuring that discretionary decisions are taken at a level appropriate to the significance of the issue, and with a clear indication of the underlying reasons.
-In case of a breach of early warning threshold levels, the process should also track the reasons behind any decision to defer or mitigate the severity of supervisory measures that are ordinarily taken in these situations.
-Regardless of any flexibility that may have been applied by the supervisor's early intervention, supervisors must avoid forbearance in determining if a bank is failing or likely to fail and advise related authorities promptly in determining if it is not reasonably likely that any further remedial action will be taken to restore viability to the bank.
-In these circumstances, the bank should be placed into resolution promptly.

-6.2.5 Escalation of corrective action and supervisory resources

-129. Corrective measures differ in the level of intrusiveness into a bank's management of its affairs.
-The specific measures used by a supervisor will depend on the nature and seriousness of the difficulties encountered by a bank and the level of cooperation provided by its management.

-130. Typically, supervisors are willing to use informal methods and less intrusive corrective action when the bank's problems are less serious.
+- 6.2.4 Escalation of corrective action and supervisory resources - 123.
+Corrective measures differ in the level of intrusiveness into a bank's management of its affairs.
+The specific measures used by a supervisor will depend on the nature and seriousness of the difficulties encountered by a bank and the level of cooperation provided by its management. - 124.
+Typically, supervisors are willing to use informal methods and less intrusive corrective action when the bank's problems are less serious.
 It helps also if bank management is cooperative and moves promptly and vigorously to deal with its problems.
-Supervisors should monitor the bank's progress in implementing changes, including those from recovery plans, where relevant.

-131. If the bank faces more serious problems or is not cooperating, the supervisor may have to take formal action to ensure compliance with its recommendations.
+Supervisors should monitor the bank's progress in implementing changes, including those from recovery plans, where relevant. - 125.
+If the bank faces more serious problems or is not cooperating, the supervisor may have to take formal action to ensure compliance with its recommendations.
 Formal action is binding on the bank, with penalties for non-compliance.
 Depending on domestic regulations, formal action will involve the issue of some form of supervisory or enforcement notice outlining the measures that the bank and its management must take and the time frame for acting.
 It could also involve "cease and desist" orders requiring the bank and/or its management to stop engaging in a specified practice or violation.
-In some countries, such orders may also be issued to parties affiliated with the bank, such as the bank's accountants or auditors, to prevent or halt violations or unsafe or unsound practices.36

-132. More severe corrective action should be considered if there is an increased danger of failure.
-In such cases, close cooperation with resolution authorities is required.
+In some countries, such orders may also be issued to parties affiliated with the bank, such as the bank's accountants or auditors, to prevent or halt violations or unsafe or unsound practices. - 126.
+More severe corrective action should be considered if there is an increased danger of insolvency.
 In such cases, the supervisor may impose a sale and payment prohibition on the bank to prevent or limit the dissipation of assets.
 To prevent new customers from being disadvantaged, the bank might be prohibited from accepting payments that are not intended for the redemption of debts to the bank unless there is a deposit insurance scheme in place which undertakes to satisfy the entitled parties in full.

-133. An escalation of the corrective action would mean an increase in the intensity of supervision.
-Escalation therefore has resource and cost implications for the supervisor, which should be
+The appointment of an administrator may also be considered.
+Such drastic measures, used mainly for resolution, can lead to a further reduction in public confidence and must be considered and implemented in a careful manner. - 127.
+An escalation of the corrective action would mean an increase in the intensity of supervision.
+Escalation therefore has resource and cost implications for the supervisor, which should be acknowledged and addressed.

-36 The prompt corrective action (PCA) framework is another early intervention tool that US regulators use to address problems at insured depository institutions based on their capital levels.
-PCA is statutorily mandated through Section 38 of the Federal Deposit Insurance Act, and the federal banking agencies have adopted implementing regulations.
-PCA is intended to resolve the problems of insured depository institutions at the least possible long-term cost to the deposit insurance fund by requiring more timely closure of failing institutions, and by earlier intervention in problem banks through mandatory dividend restrictions, prohibitions on acceptance of brokered deposits and in other ways.

-acknowledged and addressed.
 However, a lack of resources cannot be used as a justification for inaction.
 A supervisor should ensure, consistent with the Basel Core Principles, that its operational budget allows for the additional costs associated with corrective action, eg legal and consulting fees.
 It should also include in its supervisory plans (Section 5.1) a statement of how additional financial and staff resources would be obtained if necessary.

-6.2.6 Formulating a plan of corrective action
+6.2.5 Formulating a plan of corrective action

-134. In formulating a corrective action plan, it makes sense to give priority to the more serious weaknesses.
-A coordinated plan that attempts to deal concurrently with the various weak areas may, however, be necessary because, quite often, the various issues are interrelated.
+128. In formulating a corrective action plan, it makes sense to give priority to the more serious weaknesses.
+A coordinated plan that attempts to deal concurrently with the various weak areas may, however, be necessary because, guite often, the various issues are interrelated.